Adminiuga/icelandreview/README.rst

 -------

 The application is builton Flask, and can simply be run using ``python main.py``.
-The application uses Python 3.7.
+The application uses Python 3.6.
+This version of Python is used since the Zappa_ library doesn't support 3.7.

 Deploying
 ---------